 Here are Lucy's Godparents: Chris and Jess Deegan and Paul and Deb Veit.
 I warned them before they signed up for the job that they are now stuck with us for the rest of their lives!
 Lucy is very lucky to have such great parental coverage(and a darn good looking group, too!)

-Camping early in June during the week = your choice of parking spots on the beach!
-Elena loves the sand so much we finally got a little turtle sandbox from Auntie Em for our backyard.
 Yes, Lucy is a thumb sucker.
 Lately she has even been preferring the thumb over her food source (Possibly a new diet plan?).

 Here's the nature center at the state park.
 Elena didn't quite measure up to this big Sturgeon.